wsyxbcl/BE_predictor/README.md

 3. Inspired by the way they train imagenet(use random patches and reflection of an image to get more data), maybe I can use different(but similar) slice of data to get such job done.

+A problem remained to be confirmed:
+Is mean normalization necessary since we remove the feature scaling part?
+Don't think that's important at this time, for when doing things with gradients, it works exactly the same, just take a record here.